Plumbing Emergency Prevention: Keep Your Drains and Garbage Disposal Clear this Holiday Season

 All of these items, including any foods that expand once they get wet, can either clog your disposal or collect in your pipes.
 Grease may seem harmless, but in fact, it is one of the most dangerous items on the list.
 Grease as a liquid is deceiving because any liquid seems okay to be poured down your disposal, but once grease cools, it collects as a solid, which can settle in your drains and collect other debris that float by.
 The result can be disastrous for your pipes, so avoid putting any of the above down your drains.
 Instead, put grease in a container to be thrown away or to be used again for other meals.

-Follow these tips, and you can start planning for the perfect Thanksgiving Day.
+Follow these tips for plumbing emergency prevention, and you can start planning for the perfect Thanksgiving Day.
 If any issues do arise aside from the ones stated above, Total Plumbing is always here to take your call.
 Ensure your plumbing is in the best shape possible before the craze begins by scheduling a pre-holiday home plumbing inspection!
 Call Total Plumbing today.